smysnk/gulp-rev-all/README.md

 Type: `prefix`
 Default: `none`

-Prefixes matched files with a string (use `options.transformReference` for more complicated scenarios).
+Prefixes matched files with a string (use `options.transformPath` for more complicated scenarios).
 Useful for adding a full url path to files.

 ```js
 gulp.task('default', function () {